joshiteoshi/git-gud/deet-script.md

 ### how does git work?

-to introduce how git works, i am going to steal from a presentation, which stole from a great blog post. mostly because its a great introduction to git which helped me understand it better.
+ - introduction to git, stolen from a presentation, which stole from a great blog post
+ - the git parable
+   - mostly presented as a story, but important elements are marked [!]

-imagine you wanted to build a large piece of software but vcs, any vcs, doesn't yet exist. on your computer, you only have a text editor and some basic file system commands. now unlike real life, you are a responsible person who feels they should come up with a way to keep track of changes in your code.
+   - imagine you wanted to build a large piece of software but vcs doesn't yet exist
+   - all your computer has is a text editor and some basic file system commands
+   - unlike the real you, fake you is responsible and feels there should be a system to track code changes

- - it would be good to be able to retrieve code changed or deleted
+   - [!] you need a way to retrieve code changes and deletions

 #### snapshots

-you have a friend (let's call him wei jie) who is a photographer at one of those "special moments" place. he spends his days taking photos for awkward teenagers and kids who's parents forced them to. one time, while having lunch with him, he tells you about one of his frequent clients - jia wen. at the same time each year, jia wen's mom brings her to have her photo taken, keeping all the photos in one album. this way, she can remember what her daughter was like in each moment in time.

- - because this is a story, this gives you an idea
+ - inspiration
+   - you have a photographer friend who works for a "special moments" place
+   - spends work taking photos of awkward teens and kid's whose parents force them to
+   - tells you about a client who has her daughter's photo taken at the same time every year
+     - keeps a photo album of the photos taken
+     - images trace her daughter's history
+     - help her remember what her daughter was like in each moment in time
+ - [!] idea for vcs
    - snapshots, an image of your codebase is what you need for version control
- - what if you had a copy of your codebase each time you made a change
+     - you can make copies of your codebase each time you made a change
-   - this let's you review old code on demand
+     - and thus review old changes on demand

-so you run off to get to work on your project.
+   - you run off and implement a system for your project

- - you start your project in a directory called `working`
+     - you start the project in a directory called `working`
- - with each feature you implement, you save all your files and copy the `working` directory to `snapshot-x`
+     - with each feature implemented, you save all files and copy `working` to `snapshot-0`
- - and you store all the `snapshots` to a `snapshot` directory
- - to remember the work you did for each snapshot, you add in a special `message` file, a summary of the changes made
+     - in `snapshot-0`, you include `message` - a file summarising the changes made
+     - with each new snapshot, you simply increment the number (ie `snapshot-1`, `snapshot-2`, etc.)

 #### branches

+ - story
-after some time, a release candidate for your project appears.
+   - eventually, a release candidate for your project appears
-`snapshot-99` becomes basis for a release version 1.0. you package the software and distribute it to the public with a warm reception.
+   - `snapshot-99` becomes the source for release version 1.0
+   - software and packaged and released to the public - to a warm reception

-encouraged, you work on adding new features for a 1.1 release. you make a couple more snapshots, maybe `snapshot-100` to `snapshot-109`. but soon, bug reports for the 1.0 emerge. to patch the 1.0 version, you don't want to include the new features.

- - fortunately, you can revive `snapshot-99` and fix the bugs from there
+   - encouraged, you begin working on new features for version 1.1
+     - a few new snapshots are made, `snapshot-100` to `snapshot-109`
+   - but soon, bug reports come in
+     - you now need to patch the release without including the new features
+ - problem
- - you copy `snapshot-99` and move it to the `working` directory
+   - since you have a great system, you can bring back `snapshot-99` and copy it to `working` to fix
- - and fix the newly reported bugs, giving you a patched 1.0.1 version
+   - however, naming the fix snapshot is a problem
+   - `snapshot-110` implies `snapshot-109` is the previous snapshot
+   - but actually, `snapshot-99` is

-but then you encounter a problem: what number should this snapshot be assigned? if you use `snapshot-110`, the linear flow of snapshot numbers are interrupted. something more powerful is needed to track version ancestry.
+   - a more powerful system is needed track version ancestry
+ - inspiration

-you decide to take a walk - studies show exposure to nature refreshes the mind's energy. as you walk, you observe the trees and, in particular, their branches. as you follow each branch, you can always trace your way back to the trunk of the tree, no matter how complex the tree's structure.
+   - you decide to take a walk - studies show exposure to nature refreshes the mind
+   - you observe the trees and follow their branches
+   - no matter where on the tree you are, you can always trace the branches back to the trunk

- - what a coinkydink, this is a great way to keep track of multiple development paths
+ - [!] this is a great way to track multiple development paths
- - rather than thinking about the code as a linear progression, you can see it as a tree
+   - rather than thinking about code history linearly, think of it as a tree graph
- - each snapshot does not necessarily follow the previous snapshot numerically
+   - snapshots do not necessarily follow each other numerically
- - but you can record the "parent" snapshot of each snapshot in its `message` file to always know where a snapshot comes from
+   - but the parent of each snapshot can be recorded in `message`
- - all you have to do is follow the chain of parents to find a version's history
+   - and they can be followed to find a version's history

-this produces another problem: we don't know which is the latest snapshot anymore. obviously the highest number is newest, but we don't know which branch a snapshot belongs to.
+ - another problem
+   - we don't know what the latest version on each tree branch is anymore

- - we could add a "branch name" to each snapshot
+   - `snapshot-110` could be the latest snapshot on any branch
- - but that does not necessarily help you identify the newest snapshot
+   - we could add "branch names" to each snapshot, but that doesn't really help figure out the latest snapshot
+ - [!] solution
- - the minimum information a branch really needs is the newest snapshot on that branch
+   - the minimum information to identify a snapshot's branch is the newest snapshot on the branch
-   - we can trace the rest of the branch by following parents
+   - the rest of the snapshots can be traced by following the parents
- - thus, we can take another approach
-   - outside of the snapshots, you make a `branches` file
+   - outside of the snapshot directories, you make a `branches` file
-   - in it, you list all the name : newest snapshot pairs for each branch
+     - this contains `name : snapshot` pairs, pointing each branch name to the newest snapshot on the branch
-   - each time you add a new snapshot to a branch, you simply update the `branches` file
+     - each time a new snapshot on a branch is made, you update `branches`
-   - a small inconvenience, but now you can make any number of branches and snapshots and always know where they came from
+     - a minor inconvenience for making branches and snapshots easy to track

 #### distributed development

+ - more story
+   - working alone is lonely
-sometimes it gets lonely working alone. but fortunately, you have a friend with the same computer setup as you who would like to help. because you've come up with such a great system so far, you give timo a copy of all your stuff and explain how your makeshift vcs works.
+   - but you have a friend who has the same computer setup as you

-it's nice to have someone to work on projects with but you have different lives, and sometimes don't see each other for weeks. both of you work on the project in the meantime but when you meet again, you find yet another critical problem with your system.
+   - since you've organised everything so well, you give them a copy of all your snapshots and work
+     - you explain the snapshot system and encourage them to use it also
+     - it makes changes easier to track and trace
+ - problem
+   - you both have your own lives and work on the project seperately
+   - when you both meet again, you find a critical flaw in your vcs

- - both of your computers now have different snapshots with identical names
+     - both of your computers have different snapshots with identical names
- - you also don't know who made each snapshot
+     - no one can tell who wrote each snapshot

-this requires rethinking snapshot naming and `message` files.
+ - [!] the naming system has to be rethought

- - to know who wrote what, you also add the author of each snapshot to its `message`
+   - to identify authors, you both include the author and author's emails in snapshot `message` files
- - then rather than manually naming snapshots, you give each one a unique name
-   - you know hashing functions produce near unique, fixed length names
-   - so you use sha1 to hash the `message` and use the hash to name the snapshot
+   - to name each snapshot, you hash the `message` of each snapshot and use that as the name

-this is very important!
-snapshots (and their parents) are identified by a unique, 40 character sha1 hash. this means names never\* collide.

-because of this new system, work doesn't have to be online or centralised anymore. timo takes a long trip without internet connection and can add as many snapshots as he wants on different branches without worrying about messing up your stuff. connection is only needed when you want to finally share snapshots with each other.

-before timo leaves for his trip, you both start working on a `parsers` branch. timo gets to work on the very hard task of writing a html parser while you get to the much easier task of writing a css parser. when he returns, you now have to merge the 2 different branches of development. since the tasks were seperate, this merge is farily simple.
+     - you decide to use the sha1 algorithm which produces a 40 character output
+     - [!] this gives the snapshot a unique name, since hashes do not\* collide
+ - story continue continues
+   - because of the new system, work can now be decentralised
+   - your friend takes long trips without internet and can make any number of snapshots
+   - connection is only needed when they want to share their snapshots
+   - before a trip, both you and your friend start working on a `parsers` branch
+     - they work on a very complex html parser
+     - you work on a very simple css parser
+ - [!] merging
+   - when he returns, you have the task of merging both your works

- - however, you also realise the next snapshot is special
+   - the next snapshot created is special
- - it doesn't contain any unique changes (all additions are from its parent snapshots)
+     - it does not contain any new changes (except to reconcile yours and their snapshots)
- - it has 2 parent snapshots!
+     - it has 2 parents rather than 1

 #### changing history, staging, and diffing

+ - more story
-like most software developers, you have a crippling alcohol addiction. after a night of alcohol, you make your way home and continue coding, making a few snapshots. the next morning, you review your code. it's ok, but some of the early snapshots have mistakes which make you cringe a bit. you want to turn these messy snapshots into 2 clean snapshots.
+   - like most software developers, you have a crippling alcohol addiction
+   - after a night of drinking, you make you way home and continue coding, making snapshots
+   - the next morning, you review your code
+     - it's ok, but some early changes are a bit emabrrasing and corrected later on
+     - you want to turn your messy snapshots into 2 clean snapshots
+ - [!] rewriting history
    - taking your newest snapshot, you revert some of the changes
-   - but instead of making the parent of this snapshot the drunk one
+     - but instead of making the drunk snapshot the parent
-   - you make it the last snapshot before your drunk coding
+     - you choose a snapshot from before your fun night
- - you then copy the drunk snapshot back to `working` and make its parent the new snapshot you made
+   - then, you copy drunk snapshot back to `working`
+     - and make the new snapshot the parent, changing its history
+   - from there, you can keep the drunk snapshots around, or delete them

-you've just rewritten the history of a line of commits! since the drunk code has been moved to another branch, you can delete or leave it.
+   - and you've just rewritten the history of your snapshots!

-this encounter also causes you to realise something else. sometimes, you'll hop around between features only to realise you're working on things which should be seperate snapshots. to work around this, the idea of a staging directory might help.
+ - jumping around features
+   - the encounter also made you realise something else
+   - sometimes, you'll hop around the project, working on different things
+   - changes are then made on different features which should really be 2 different snapshots
+ - [!] staging
+   - to resolve this, you introduce a `staging` directory

- - rather than taking a snapshot of `working` each time you want to save
+   - rather than taking snapshots of `working`, you move changes you want in the next snapshot to `staging` first
- - you move the changes you want to a `staging` directory first
+     - then, you take snapshots of `staging` instead
- - if you make a change you want to save, you repeat it in `staging`
+     - if you change something in `working` that should not be in the next snapshot, simply disinclude its change `staging`
- - otherwise, you can leave it in `working` for later
+ - [!] too many directories

-introducing so many new directories makes it hard to figure out exactly what is different between versions.
+   - with so many different directories (ie `working`, `staging`, `snapshot-X`), it's hard to track what changed
-`message` files are nice, but they only give a summary, not the full list of changes. it would be nice to have a tool that lets you see all the differences between versions.
+     - `message` files are nice, but only give summaries

- - you get to work implementing a diffing algorithms for your vcs
- - using it, you can easily see all of the differences between any 2 versions of the codebase
- - you can also see the differences between your `staging` and `working` directories
+   - to get a full list of changes, you write a "diffing" algorithm to compare versions of any files

 #### saving storage space